Emily3403/isisdl/README.md

 problem with this idea is that some files have a header, which is permanently changing.

 Unfortunately I don't have an idea why this is the case.
-In order to circumvent this problem the first portion of the file is skipped.

-This is handled dynamically, based on the type of file.
+In order to circumvent this problem the first portion of the file is skipped based on the file type.
 The lookup table is located in `src/isis_dl/share/settings.py` - with the variable being `checksum_num_bytes`.

 The format is `<extension>: (<#bytes to ignore>, <#bytes to read>)`.

 This means that one can also set the number of bytes to be read for each file type.
-For files which store a big header (I'm looking at you `.pdf`) the number of bytes to be read is quite high.
+For files which store a big header ( I'm looking at you `.pdf`) the number of bytes to be read is quite high.
 For others e.g. `.mp4` it is not.

 *Note*: If the file extension is not found the default entry `None` is consulted.

 Advantages

-- Only download X Bytes of every file.
+- Only download x Bytes of every file.
 - Can verify independently of directory structure / filenames.
 - Lookup is O(1) as a HashSet is used as a datastructure.
-- `255 ** X = Y` unique files can be saved per course using this method.
+- Up to `255 ** x` unique files can be saved per course using this method.

 Disadvantages

-- For every file in every course X KB have to be downloaded.
+- For every file in every course x Bytes have to be downloaded.
 - Files are bound to a course.

 ### Can store your password securely